NVIDIA/NVFlare/examples/advanced/federated-statistics/README.md

    * user needs to provide the local statistics for the target statistics (by implementing the statistic_spec)
    * user needs to provide the data sets and dataset features (feature name, data type)
    * * Note: count is always required as we use count to enforce data privacy policy We only support **numerical features**, not categorical features.
-But user can return all types of featurs the non-numerical features will be removed.
+But user can return all types of features the non-numerical features will be removed.

 ## Examples